 Four banks of five dip switches are used to configure the stepper driver.
+These switches are located on the top of the driver and can be accessed by loosening two screws and rotating the cover up and out of the way.
 Switch one is located towards the front of the driver.
 When ON, the switches are pushed towards the heat sink fins.
 The switch settings are latched at power up.
 Any changes made to the switches while power is applied will be ignored.
 Power must be removed from the driver before adjusting the switch settings.